gwrightiv/azure-vm-deployment/transcripts/video3_users_ou_permissions.md

 - Accounting
 - Auditors

-These were created under the domain `nsign.corp`.
+These were created under the domain `ensign.corp`.

 ### 2. Created 14 User Accounts
 I added users directly into their proper OUs using the “New → User” option: